Engee documentation

 Dependencies

-To use this port, set the Variable mass parameter to Enabled.
+To use this port, check the box Variable mass.

-Number of graphical ports — the number of visible ports of
+# Number of graphical ports — number of visible ports

 Options for connecting the unit to the rest of the circuit: